Branes and moduli spaces of Higgs bundles on smooth projective varieties: Introduction

 \item the moduli space ${\mathcal H}_M(r)$ of semistable Higgs bundles on $M$, of rank $r$ and vanishing Chern classes; and

 \item the Deligne--Hitchin moduli space $\mathcal M^{DH}_M(r)$ which is the twistor space of the hyperK\"ahler space $\mathcal H_M(r)$. \end{itemize}

-We shall dedicate this paper to the study of Lagrangian and holomorphic spaces appearing within the above moduli spaces arising through the inclusion of curves and hypersurfaces in $M$, as well as the action of anti-holomorphic involutions and finite group actions, acting on $M$.
+We shall dedicate this paper to the study of Lagrangian and holomorphic spaces appearing within the above moduli spaces arising through the inclusion of curves and hypersurfaces in $M$, as well as the action of anti-holomorphic involutions of $M$ and also the finite group actions on $M$.
 In the case of Riemann surfaces, real structures have long been studied in relation to Hitchin systems.
 In particular, \cite{aba,slices} initiated the study of branes arising through anti-holomorphic involutions from the perspective of \cite{kap}.
-Lagrangians within Higgs bundles arising through finite group actions were considered also in the setting of Riemann surfaces in \cite{finite}.
+Lagrangians within moduli spaces of Higgs bundles arising through finite group actions were considered also in the setting of Riemann surfaces in \cite{finite}.
 In the present manuscript, we shall follow the lines of thought of the above papers.

 After introducing Higgs bundles from a differential geometric perspective, the Betti moduli space of representations, and a brief description of nonabelian Hodge theory in Section \ref{nah}, we study the implications of considering a smooth closed curve $X$ on $M$ such that the homomorphism of fundamental groups $\pi_1(X,\, x_0)\, \longrightarrow\, \pi_1(M,\, x_0)$ induced by the inclusion map $X\, \hookrightarrow\, M$ is surjective (this is done in Section \ref{Section:Restriction_to_curves}).
-This inclusion induces maps $\Phi\, :\, {\mathcal B}_M(r)\, \longrightarrow\, {\mathcal B}_X(r)$ on the Betti moduli spaces and $\Psi\, :\, {\mathcal H}_M(r)\, \longrightarrow\, {\mathcal H}_X(r) $ on the Higgs moduli spaces, as seen in \eqref{e5} and \eqref{e7} respectively.
+This inclusion map induces maps on the Betti moduli spaces and on the Higgs moduli spaces, as seen in \eqref{e5} and \eqref{e7} respectively.
+The given condition that the homomorphism $\pi_1(X,\, x_0)\, \longrightarrow\, \pi_1(M,\, x_0)$ induced by the inclusion map $X\, \hookrightarrow\, M$ is surjective ensures that the above maps $\Phi$ and $\Psi$ are actually embeddings.
 By studying these maps, through Theorem \ref{thm1} and Corollary \ref{cor1} we are able to show the following.